Vaginismus Coping Strategies That Finally Work

 • Breath slowly through your nose

-• Inhale your partner's familiar scent
+• Inhale your partner's comforting, familiar scent

 3. Master the Inner Vaginal Flush Technique to Restore Natural Lubrication